-As restaurants reopen this spring, operators will need to promote their latest operations to drive business through the website, email and social media channels
+As restaurants reopen, operators will need to promote latest operations to drive business through website, email and social media

 The last year has challenged restaurants and operators to adapt, pivot and overcome unfavorable circumstances to continue operating.
 While some chose to operate takeout only or navigate outdoor dining through the winter months, many decided to turn off the lights until Spring.
 Now, with vaccinations and warmer weather, restaurants are reopening their doors for on-premise and off-premise dining.
 Part of reopening is having a clear strategy in place.
 In order to drive diners back to the restaurant, operators will need to exercise their marketing muscle.

 Restaurant marketing is important to drive much-needed business and revenue.
 And as more diners are looking at restaurant websites for information on reopening hours, seasonal menus and online ordering, it’s important to stand out from the competition.
 Here are a few marketing tips for restaurants to drive more business.

 Diners are relying on restaurant websites to provide the most up-to-date information about the restaurant.
 Write an announcement around reopening similar to how Bernies did.
 An announcement should link to new seasonal menus, updated hours of operation, to make a reservation or as Bernies does, link directly to online ordering to start an order for pickup or delivery.

 Once a restaurant decides on when and how to start back up, they need to get that information out to diners quickly.
 Newsletter subscribers are already loyal diners to a restaurant — making them the first audience to engage.
 Restaurants can send a marketing email highlighting reopening, including how on-premise dining will operate, new seasonal menus and any updated hours of operation.